 At the end of the day, you know why I upgraded, and I know why I upgraded: There was an upgrade there to be had.

 None of the above is the fun part.
 This, here, now, this is the fun part: I fucked my desktop.
 Fucked it spectacularly by inadvertently unplugging it during a partition resize operation.
 You see, there had been a 30mb of unallocated and unused space at the beginning of my hard disk that acted much as nails on a blackboard do to ordinary people.
 I had to fix this problem.
 It was a wrong that needed to be set right.
 Terrible.
-Unsavoury.
-My irritableness was compounded, compacted, expanded, invigorated, and energized with, by, for and through Red Bull, demanded that I finally move my router onto my desk after 11 months of procrastination.
+Unsavory.
+My annoyance was compounded, compacted, expanded, invigorated, and energized with, by, for and through Red Bull, demanded that I finally move my router onto my desk after 11 months of procrastination.
 What is that absence, void and vacuum, all bereft of sound?
 Why do I not hear the cooling fan…?

 It was fucked.

 I had to laugh at it.
 Thanks to Dropbox, I lost little more than a World of Warcraft installation and some recent in-game panoramic work.
 Nothing unfixable.
 I cleared out the partition table, and began anew.
 The Ubuntu automagic installer fails at 27%, each and every time.
 I found (somewhat old; a few commands need inspired interpretation) a HOWTO on manually installing an Ubuntu desktop system from inside of a chroot.
-Most instructional, educational and downright fun, save for some persistent grub problems that I have cannily decided to procrastinate over in favour of managing afull Windows 7 reinstallation.
+Most instructional, educational and downright fun, save for some persistent grub problems that I have cannily decided to procrastinate over in favor of managing a full Windows 7 reinstallation.

 Categorised as: regular